+San Francisco Chinatown is about eight blocks long and has two long main streets, Grant Avenue and Stockton Street.
 Many visitors just amble down Grant, buy a souvenir or two and move on, but you know better.
 If you pay attention and use this guide, you'll find some pretty fascinating stuff just off the beaten path.

 Chinatown is one of San Francisco's top-rated sights.
-Find out what the rest are.

-- Autumn Moon Festival: Autumn is time to enjoy the bounty of summer harvest, the fullness of the moon, and the myth of the immortal Goddess, Chang O, who lives in the moon.
-It's celebrated with lots of food, especially moon cakes, circular-shaped pastries filled with slightly sweet filling of red bean, melon or lotus-seed paste.
+- Autumn Moon Festival: Autumn is time to enjoy the bounty of the summer harvest, the fullness of the moon, and the myth of the immortal Goddess, Chang O, who lives in the moon.
+It's celebrated with lots of food, especially moon cakes, circular-shaped pastries filled with a slightly sweet filling of red bean, melon or lotus-seed paste.

-The part of San Francisco Chinatown that tourists find interesting is bounded by Stockton, Grant, Bush and Columbus.
+The part of San Francisco Chinatown that tourists typically find interesting is bounded by Stockton, Grant, Bush and Columbus.